supernitt/PM2.5_HYBRID_GWR/README.md

 # PM2.5_HYBRID_GWR

-Code and station-day panel for the manuscript:

-> **Moran's I--Gated GWR Residual Correction for Satellite-Based PM2.5 Mapping:
-> A Multi-Estimator Decision Framework** (Thailand, 2023--2025)

 A single daily GWR residual correction, applied only when a Moran's I gate detects spatial structure in the stage-one residuals, is held fixed while the stage-one estimator varies (LME, RF, GB, XGBoost), evaluated under random